oncleben31/ha-pool_pump/README.md

 * Splits the total target duration into two runs around the solar noon.
 1/3 before ans 2/3 after to allow filtering during the hottest part of the day.
 * You can add a customizable break between the two runs.
+* You can reduce duration according to a percentage.
 * Initializes an entity (`pool_pump.schedule`) that shows the current or next run of the pool pump.
 * Optional: Support for a water level sensor to specify an entity that indicates if the